subhashsaran/Vending-Machine/README.md

 There are further comments within each class and the commit history contains relevant information regarding implementation at each step along the way so using `git blame` to see the commit that added a given line will provide useful information in the commit descriptions.

+## Time Taken

+I went with *Option 2* as described in the email, a more open ended set of time to implement the system.
+I started working on this at probably around 2:30pm-2:45pm, initially planning and writing up assumptions/requirements.
+I worked on it through till about 9pm (with breaks for food etc.), a fair while however I found it quite an interesting problem and I really enjoyed implementing a solution.
+Came back at just after 10pm to review, make some minor adjustments, and add docoumentation.

+### What I'd do with extra time

+- Break the various actions within the CLI out into their own classes.
+The CLI is an area of the code-base that would be nice to go back over and provide a neater solution for.
+Each of the actions could be broken into something along the lines of CLI::DisplayBalance which provides a command, description, and an action.
+That could move large amounts of the code within the CLI out into separate smaller classes.
+- Add specs for the ConfigLoader.
+It is largely tested indirectly via the CLI specs but it would be nice to have dedicated specs around that.
+- Update the reloading and initial loading system to optionally take user input, only falling back to the config file if the user chooses to user the defaults.
+- Play with the UI some more, the initial interface displaying the Stock, Change, and Options is very long.
+It would be neat to look into better ways to display the data.
+- Fix the case sensitive purchase command.
+It'd be more usable if you did not have to pay attention to the case of the product name when ordering.

 ## Requirements

 ### Provided Info